Levayv/TiledMapGame/README.md

 - path start end for pathfinder must be stored in map XML or level json
 - integrate game clock with job scheduling
 - create new json for level/map additional config
-## Luxury tasks to do
-- get string literals from singlton helper (future localisation support)
+- get string literals from singleton helper (future localization support)
   - create DB for them , maybe JDBC